Run Across Haiti® FAQ's

 + WHERE DO WE STAY EACH NIGHT?

-+ HOW MUCH WILL I NEED TO FUNDRAISE AS A RUNNER FOR ACROSS HAITI 2019?
++ HOW MUCH WILL I NEED TO FUNDRAISE AS A RUN ACROSS HAITI® RUNNER?

-- For all runners, the requirement is to raise $5,000 to cover all meals, lodging, and snacks and some running supplements along with contributing to our 2019 Run Across Haiti® fundraising goal of $300,000.
+- For all runners, the requirement is to raise $5,000 USD to cover all meals, lodging, transportation, activities and some running supplements along with contributing to our Run Across Haiti®️ fundraising goal.
 This amount does not include airfare.
-A minimum raise of $6,000 will include all meals, lodging, snacks, running supplements, along with travel accommodations.
-You must let Work know prior to fundraising that you will raise for your flight as well.
-Work will book the flight for you.
+All runners must book their own flights.